holochain/app-spec-rust/README.md

 Make sure that you fully completed the installation of dependencies.
 Then, within the directory of this repo, cloned to your computer, run the following:

-`hc test`
+`./build_and_test.sh`

 You should see the tests all passing successfully.

 ### Detailed Description

-In order to get from the source directory tree to a Holochain app bundle, and then test that, several steps need to be taken which are all automated by [hc test](https://github.com/holochain/holochain-cmd).
+In order to get from the source directory tree to a Holochain DNA package, and then test that, several steps need to be taken which are all automated.

 This includes compiling any Rust code projects to WASM, and then assembling a DNA file (.hcpkg) with all configuration snippets and the WASM in it.